siri-chandanak/aws/vpc/README.md

 | Setup              | Individual connections       | Centralized hub-and-spoke      |
 | Best Use Case      | Simple connections           | Enterprise-scale networking    |

+You can implement both VPC Peering and Transit Gateway in the same AWS account, but they cannot be used together for the same VPC. peering.cft.yaml is a CloudFormation template that can be used to set up VPC Peering connections between two VPCs in the same AWS account.
+You can upload this template to the AWS CloudFormation console and follow the instructions to create the peering connection. transitGateway.cft.yaml is a CloudFormation template that can be used to set up a Transit Gateway in the same AWS account.
+You can upload this template to the AWS CloudFormation console and follow the instructions to create the Transit Gateway.

 ## 🔄 Communication among Different AWS Services